 Equity-based compensation cost is measured at the grant date for all equity-based awards based on the fair value of the awards.
 For equity awards that vest subject to the satisfaction of service-based conditions, compensation cost is recognized on a straight-line basis over the requisite service period, which varies by award.
 For equity awards that vest subject to the satisfaction of performance-based conditions, the Company evaluates the probability of achieving each performance-based condition at each reporting date and recognizes compensation cost when it is deemed probable that the performance-based condition will be met on an accelerated basis over the requisite service period, which varies by award.
-Equity-based compensation is classified in the accompanying consolidated statements of operations based on the function to which the related services are provided.
+Equity-based compensation is recorded within corporate, general and administrative expense in the accompanying consolidated statements of operations.
 The Company accounts for forfeitures as they occur.